 Understand her satisfaction and you’ll retain customers just like her.
 And there could be hundreds more of them out there.

 Customer success can’t be defined globally, as it’s all about one person’s movement through a very individual series of steps.
 Every company – and every client of that company – will have a different customer success definition.

 Net Promoter® Score (NPS) surveys provide those individual customer success insights.
 Send out an NPS survey at key customer touchpoints, including:

 You’ll get one number that tells you whether your customer is a promoter or a detractor.
-Try using open-ended questions like, "Do you have any other questions, comments or concerns to share?" to pull together an action plan.
+Try using open-ended questions such as “Do you have any other questions, comments or concerns to share?” to pull together an action plan.

 Want to go the extra mile?
 Personalise the customer experience by leveraging survey results.
-For example, if you’re using a Customer Relationship Management (CRM) platform to send surveys to customers and match their feedback to their information, you can easily see where a customer is in the journey–and reach out to them to improve their experience.
+For example, if you’re using a Customer Relationship Management (CRM) platform to send surveys to customers and match their feedback to their information, you can easily see where a customer is in the journey – and get in touch with them to improve their experience.

 If a customer is really, really angry on a survey, follow up with a call to chat about the issue and focus on solutions.
 On the other hand, if you see nothing but love in the numbers, consider asking for a testimonial.

-When you use customer satisfaction surveys to understand what your customers go through when they interact with your company, you reduce the churn and up the love.
+When you use customer satisfaction surveys to understand what your customers go through when they interact with your company, you decrease the churn and increase the love.